AcTePuKc/Universal-TTS-Guide/1_DATA_PREPARATION.md

 -   **Goal:** Obtain an accurate text transcript for *every single normalized audio chunk*.
 The text should represent *exactly* what is spoken in the audio.
 -   **Methods:**
     *   **Automatic Speech Recognition (ASR):** Best for large datasets.
 Use high-quality ASR models.
     *   **[OpenAI Whisper](https://github.com/openai/whisper):** Excellent multilingual, open-source option.
-Runs locally (requires GPU for speed) or via API.
+Runs locally (GPU recommended) or via API. *Note: While powerful for word accuracy, Whisper's punctuation and capitalization may require careful review and correction during the cleaning step.* Various community fine-tuned Whisper models (often found on Hugging Face) may offer improvements.
+    *   **[Google Gemini Models](https://ai.google.dev/) (e.g., via API or AI Studio):** Models like Gemini Pro or Flash can perform audio transcription.
+Often requires audio to be in specific formats and may perform best on shorter segments (aligning well with the pre-chunking step).
+Check current API offerings and potential free tiers.
-        *   **Cloud Services:** Google Cloud Speech-to-Text, AWS Transcribe, Azure Speech Service offer robust APIs.
+    *   **Cloud Services:** Google Cloud Speech-to-Text, AWS Transcribe, Azure Speech Service offer robust APIs, often with pay-as-you-go pricing and potentially free tiers initially.
-        *   **Other Models:** Explore Hugging Face for other fine-tuned ASR models specific to your language.
+    *   **Other Models:** Explore [Hugging Face Models](https://huggingface.co/models?pipeline_tag=automatic-speech-recognition) for other open-source or fine-tuned ASR models specific to your language.
     *   **Manual Transcription:** Most accurate but very time-consuming.
-Suitable for small, high-value datasets or for correcting ASR outputs.
+Suitable for small, high-value datasets or for *correcting ASR outputs*.
     *   **Existing Transcripts:** If your source audio comes with aligned transcripts (e.g., some audiobooks, broadcast archives), you may need scripts to parse and align them with your chunks.
 -   **Output Format:** Create one `.txt` file for each corresponding `.wav` file in your `normalized_chunks` directory.
 The filenames must match exactly (e.g., `normalized_chunks/segment_00001.wav` needs `transcripts/segment_00001.txt`).
 -   **Text Cleaning and Normalization:** **This is crucial!**